Target Audience: New Analysts

 they exhibit constant variance and show no patterns or trends.
 This means that

-the variability in the residuals is random and does not depend on the values of
+the variability of the residuals is random and does not depend on the values of the independent variables, a desirable property in regression

 analysis.